North Carolina Motorcycle Laws Give You Rights and Responsibilities

 The National Highway Traffic Safety Administration (NHTSA) says wearing a FMVSS No. 218-compliant motorcycle helmet is estimated to be 37 percent effective at preventing fatal head injuries to motorcycle drivers and 41 percent effective for passengers.
 In other words, for every 100 motorcycle operators killed in crashes while not wearing a helmet, 37 could have been saved had all 100 worn helmets.

 Whether a motorcycle accident victim was wearing a helmet has no effect on a claim, because a helmet is not a factor in responsibility for the accident.
-But wearing a motorcycle helmet may be the deciding factor in pursuing a personal injury or wrongful death claim.
+But wearing a motorcycle helmet may be the deciding factor in pursuing a personal injury claim.